-The Company has appointed Link Group as its Registrar to manage the Company's share register, JPMorgan Chase Bank as its Custodian, which is primarily responsible for safeguarding the Company's assets, and J.P.
+The Company has appointed MUFG Corporate Markets (name changed from Link Group in January 2025) as its Registrar to manage the Company's share register, JPMorgan Chase Bank as its Custodian, which is primarily responsible for safeguarding the Company's assets, and J.P.
 Morgan Europe Limited as its Depositary, which is primarily responsible for oversight of the custody of investment funds and the protection of investors' interests.
-Fees paid to these service providers are disclosed in Note 5 on page 62.
+Fees paid to these service providers are disclosed in Note 5 on page 60.